Garyn Smith

 Garyn Smith (born 12 July 1995) is a Welsh rugby union player who plays for the Cornish Pirates at centre.
 He was a Wales under-20 international.

-Smith made his debut for the Cardiff Blues in 2014 having previously played for their academy and Pontypridd RFC.
+He made his debut for the Cardiff Blues in 2014 having previously played for their academy and Pontypridd RFC.

-On 27 May 2022, Garyn Smith signed a one-year contract with Cornish Pirates after being released by Cardiff Blues.
+On 27 May 2022, Smith signed a one-year contract with Cornish Pirates after being released by Cardiff Blues.